Dispelling the Myths About Cannabis

 Italic text

 One of the most overlooked medicinal herbs is Cannabis!
 I figured I’d type it out for EVERYONE to see some of the science behind this wonderful plant!
 You wouldn’t go into a pharmacy and just start eating pills, would you?
 So why would you go into a Dispensary and just pick out some weed?
 ALL herbs are powerful medicine, and should be taken seriously!
-I’ve had clients come to me with horrible anxiety and inability to sleep and crazy rage and panic attacks.
+I’ve had clients come to me with horrible anxiety inability to sleep and crazy rage and panic attacks.
 Come to find out they had picked up a weed strain WAY too strong for their system.
 We had some gut issues to address to, it wasn’t all the wrong weed.

-The effects of THC are believed to be moderated by the influence of the other components of the plant, most particularly the cannabinoids.
+The effects of THC are believed to be moderated by the influence of the other components of the plant, particularly the cannabinoids.

 The cannabinoids are separated into subclasses.
 These are as follows: